Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

 parent_type(::Type{MyElem})
 ```

-Returns the type of the corresponding parent object for the given element type.
+Return the type of the corresponding parent object for the given element type.
 For
 example, `parent_type(Generic.Poly{T})` will return `Generic.PolyRing{T}`.

 ```julia
 elem_type(::Type{MyParent})
 ```

-Returns the type of the elements of the ring whose parent object has the given type.
+Return the type of the elements of the ring whose parent object has the given type.
 This is the inverse of the `parent_type` function, i.e. `elem_type(Generic.PolyRing{T})`
 will return `Generic.Poly{T}`.